 In the fields provided, enter principal balances, annual interest rates, and the most recent interest charges for up to fifteen individual debts.
 Click on “Calculate Results,” and you’ll get a breakdown of your monthly debt-related expenses, including the total of your current principal balances, total interest costs per month, and the average interest rate you’re paying across all debts.

 Enter the description in column #1, the principal owed in column #2 and the interest rate in column #3.
-Leave column #4 blank as it will be filled in for you once you click on the "Compute Results" button.
+Column #4 and the total blended rate will be automatically calculated each time you edit any of the other values.

 Quickly Paying Down Your Debts

 Accumulating debt is pretty easy, especially if you're the type who doesn't like to pay attention to what you spend.
 And when you factor in the pressure to consume that dominates our society, it's easy to see how so many adults end up living beyond their means and owing massive amounts of money to creditors.